 If you plan to deposit $10,000 in cash or more in your bank account, be prepared to fill out some paperwork.
 Businesses and individuals alike must comply with the Bank Secrecy Act deposit regulations.
-The US government tracks large deposits as part of its anti-money laundering and anti-terrorists activities.
+The US government tracks large deposits as part of its anti-money laundering and anti-terrorist monitoring.
 The IRS uses this information to ferret out tax evaders and tax fraud activities.
 It takes a few minutes to complete the document but by identifying each depositor, the government can more effectively combat crime and identify potential terrorist threats.

 Bank Secrecy Act

 Under the Bank Secrecy Act enacted in 1970, banks are required to keep records for each customer who deposits $10,000 or more at one time in an account.
 The deposit records are sent to local, federal and international law enforcement agencies that use this information to track where the money goes.
 Individuals and business owners who do not comply with the regulations can face civil and criminal penalties.
 In 2001, the USA Patriot Act expanded the Bank Secrecy Act.
-Government agencies could now use the information to determine if the money was funding terrorist’s organizations and activities.
+Government agencies could now use the information to determine if the money was funding terrorist organizations and activities.

 Federal regulations are designed to cover all monetary instruments whether received by an individual or a business.
 Deposits of U.S. and foreign currency and coins must be reported.
 If you receive and deposit a cashier's check, money order, bank check or traveler's check with a face value of $10,000 or more, you do not have to report it.
 The bank already reported the transaction when the monetary instrument was purchased.
 Personal checks, however, do not fall under the definition of cash and are not reported.